By Riley Chen 1 min read

 Pre-Flop Strategy

 A pivotal aspect of high stakes play is starting hand selection, influenced by pre-flop strategy.
-Professionals tend to play a narrower, premium range from early positions, like AA, KK, AK suited, while loosening from the cutoff or button to exploit positional advantage.
+Professionals tend to play a narrower, premium range from Early Positions, like AA, KK, AK suited, while loosening from the cutoff or button to exploit positional advantage.

 Position Recommended Opening Range Rationale